-Dimensions of Implementation Strategy Evaluation (Formative Evaluation)

-Results: To what extent were the scheduled tasks related to the implementation strategy completed to the satisfaction of the Title III Steering Committee and other members of the college community, such as students, advisers, faculty, and other staff?
+Dimensions of Implementation Strategy Evaluation (Formative Evaluation) Results: To what extent were the scheduled tasks related to the implementation strategy completed to the satisfaction of the Title III Steering Committee and other members of the college community, such as students, advisers, faculty, and other staff?
 Methodology: To what extent were the techniques used to achieve the tasks appropriately and carried out as planned?
 What adjustments need to be made in the future?
 Participants: To what extent were responsibilities clearly defined, and were those assigned to carry out specific tasks fulfilling their responsibilities?
 Timeframe: To what extent were the tasks completed in a timely manner during the course of the academic term, and is the timeline realistic?
 Contribution: To what extent has the completion of the particular task made a contribution toward achieving the project's goals and objectives?

 Survey instruments addressing the five dimensions will be developed for each implementation strategy along with the tasks associated to meet the strategy.
-Completed surveys will be analyzed by the Office of Institutional Effectiveness; results will be reported to the Title III Steering Committee.
+Completed surveys will be analyzed by the Office of Institutional Effectiveness and the external evaluator; results will be reported to the Title III Steering Committee.

 4.5 Analyzing and Using Summative and Formative Data: The Title III project evaluation team will work with the external evaluator to use benchmarks related to the activity objectives (i.e. progress on persistence, etc.) and assessments of the implementation strategies using the five evaluation dimensions (Table 4.4).
-The benchmarks are based on outcomes and, therefore, characterized primarily as summative.
+The benchmarks are based on outcomes and, therefore, are characterized primarily as summative.
 Both formative (process-based) and summative (outcome-based) analyses will be applied to the assessment of the implementation strategies.
 The formative evaluation will be based, in part, on measurements of student, faculty, and adviser satisfaction with aspects of implementation, as reflected in surveys administered to these groups.
-The Office of Institutional Effectivenss will examine scoring of the implementation tasks along the lines of the five evaluation dimensions (Table 4.4).
-The formative evaluation of implementation strategies will rely on open-ended comments collected through web-based surveys administered to students, advisers, and faculty.
+The Office of Institutional Effectiveness and the external evaluator will examine the scoring of the implementation strategies will rely on open-ended comments collected through web-based surveys administered to students, advisers, and faculty.
 Title III Steering Committee members' comments will be evaluated on the success of the implementation strategies along the five dimensions.

-The evaluator will review annual data, analyses, and reports and provide feedback to the Title III Steering Committee, as well as report his/her findings to the U.S. Department of Education and to Eastern administration.
+The external evaluator will review annual data, analyses, and reports and provide feedback to the Title III Steering Committee, as well as report his/her findings to the U.S. Department of Education and to the Eastern administration.
 The external evaluator will communicate quarterly, and as needed, with the Title III Project Director to meet U.S. Department of Education reporting requirements.
-The external evaluator will also conduct a five-day onsite visit to Eastern annually as part of the reporting requirements.
+The external evaluator may be required to conduct an onsite visit to Eastern annually for no more than one day as part of the reporting requirements.
+All other meetings will be conducted virtually.